ToniLipponen/TML/CONTRIBUTING.md

-<h2>Contributing</h2>
+# Contributing

-If you find something you could improve, fix or would like to see added to this project, you can help by contributing some.
+If you find something you could improve, fix or would like to see added to this project, you can help by contributing.

+We accept both code and non-code contributions.
+Code contributions include library code and example uses of this project.
+Non-code contributions could be anything, including spell checking files in this project, multimedia content, documentation or just simply sharing ideas.

-Any contribution to this project should have the same license as the project itself (Zlib license).
+Any code contributed to this project should have the same license as the project itself (*Zlib license*).
 You can add a license / copyright notice to any of the files you have added to this project.

-<h3>License template:</h3>
+### License template:

 ___
 ```
-Copyright (C) 2021 [insert your name here]
+Copyright (C) [current year] [your name]

 This software is provided 'as-is', without any express or implied
 warranty.
 In no event will the authors be held liable for any damages